Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 ## Commit convention

-First you need to start following the commit convention [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/)\` this will help the tooling understand how to upgrade the version number, it's 5 min to learn it.
+First you need to start following the commit convention [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)\` this will help the tooling understand how to upgrade the version number, it's 5 min to learn it.

 ![Conventional commits](/conventional_commits.webp)